 Pick a date.
 This may be hard to determine, given that state legislative schedules can vary.
-Pick a date when the legislature is most likely to be in session and that is convenient for your attendees.
+Pick a date when the legislature is in session and that is convenient for your attendees.

 Reserve space at the capitol building.
 The location may depend on the type of event you are planning.
 For instance, if you are having a large rally, you may want to secure a location outside of the capitol building instead of indoors.
 However, if you plan to have a press conference with 50 to 60 attendees, securing the rotunda inside the capitol building may better suit your needs.

 - Consider 3 to 5 speakers, including a judge and treatment court graduate, along with any special guests.
 This portion should take no longer than one hour.